Puerto Rico: Government and politics

 Puerto Rico has a republican form of government based on the American model, with separation of powers subject to the jurisdiction and sovereignty of the United States.
-All governmental powers are delegated by the United States Congress, with the head of state being the president of the United States.
+All governmental powers are delegated by the United States Congress, with the head of state being the President of the United States.
 As an unincorporated territory, Puerto Rico lacks full protection under the U.S. Constitution.

-The government of Puerto Rico is composed of three branches.
+The government is composed of three branches.
 The executive is headed by the governor, currently Jenniffer González-Colón.
-The legislative branch consists of the bicameral Legislative Assembly, made up of a Senate as its upper chamber and a House of Representatives as its lower chamber; the Senate is headed by a president, currently José Luis Dalmau, while the House is headed by the speaker of the House, currently Tatito Hernández.
+The legislative branch consists of the bicameral Legislative Assembly, made up of a Senate as its upper chamber and a House of Representatives as its lower chamber; the Senate is headed by a president, currently Thomas Rivera Schatz, while the House is headed by the speaker of the House, currently Carlos "Johnny" Méndez.
 The governor and legislators are elected by popular vote every four years, with the last election held in November 2024.
 The judicial branch is headed by the chief justice of the Supreme Court of Puerto Rico, currently Maite Oronoz Rodríguez.
 Members of the judiciary are appointed by the governor with the advice and consent of the Senate.

 Puerto Rico is represented in the U.S. Congress by a nonvoting delegate to the House of Representatives, the resident commissioner, currently Pablo Hernández Rivera.
 Current congressional rules have removed the commissioner's power to vote in the Committee of the Whole, but the commissioner can vote in committee.

 Puerto Rican elections are governed by the Federal Election Commission and the State Elections Commission of Puerto Rico.
-Residents of Puerto Rico, including other U.S. citizens, cannot vote in U.S. presidential elections, but can vote in primaries.
+Residents of Puerto Rico, including other U.S. citizens, cannot vote in U.S. presidential elections but can vote in primaries.
 Puerto Ricans who become residents of a U.S. state or Washington, D.C. can vote in presidential elections.

 Puerto Rico has eight senatorial districts, 40 representative districts, and 78 municipalities; there are no first-order administrative divisions as defined by the U.S. government.
 Municipalities are subdivided into barrios.
 Each municipality has a mayor and a municipal legislature elected for a four-year term.
-The municipality of San Juan is the oldest, founded in 1521; the next earliest settlements are San Germán in 1570, Coamo in 1579, Arecibo in 1614, Aguada in 1692 and Ponce in 1692.
-Increased settlement in the 18th century saw 30 more communities established, following 34 in the 19th century.
-Six were founded in the 20th century, the most recent being Florida in 1971.
+The municipality of San Juan is the oldest, founded in 1521.